gwarzecha/react-portfolio/README.md

   ## Description:

-  A portfolio created using mainly React and Bootsrap for potential employers and those interested in my work to view.
+  A portfolio created using React and Bootstrap for potential employers and those interested in my work to view.

   ![Screen Shot](./src/assets/images/ss.png)